 The news about his suicide was false.
 He’d taken his life some other way.
 My guess was pills because of his addictions.
 I heard most people overdose by accident.
 But what did that matter?
 What mattered was his death.

 That same afternoon, Dan was working at the bar.
 The bartender had left for cigarettes and weed.
 That left Dan and me alone.
 He set his broom aside and sat with me at the counter.
 We shared a pitcher of beer with pigs feet, but I’d lost my appetite.
 The warm beer burned my throat.

 “Are you going to the funeral?” he asked.

-“I could write my condolences to his parents, but that’s weird.”
+“I could write my condolences to his parents,” I said.
+“But I would feel too awkward.”

 “I miss him already.”

 The bar had white tiles, rustic ceiling fans, and wooden walls with pictures of old movie stars who’d come there.
 They’d set tables for people who wanted to eat.
 I was yet to see anyone do that.